Treatment for recurrent ovarian cancer

 Having bevacizumab (Avastin®) alongside chemotherapy has been shown to add benefit to those who are platinum-resistant.
 Bevacizumab targets the things about a cancer cell that makes it different from a normal cell.

-It’s currently available to some people with advanced recurrent ovarian cancer in Scotland but at the moment it's not available in the rest of the UK.
+It’s currently available to some women with advanced recurrent ovarian cancer in Scotland but at the moment it's not available in the rest of the UK.

 Non-standard drugs and treatments

-You may want to ask about other ways to access different drugs, not yet licensed or approved.
-Sometimes oncologists prescribe drugs outside of clinical trials (ie not yet licensed for ovarian cancer) if they believe you may benefit.
+You may want to ask about other ways to access different drugs, not yet licensed or approved for treating ovarian cancer.
+Sometimes oncologists prescribe drugs outside of clinical trials (i.e. not yet licensed for ovarian cancer) if they believe you may benefit.
 This is known as prescribing off license or off-label

 An oncologist may also choose to prescribe a drug that’s licensed but not yet approved for NHS funding.
 In either case the oncologist may have to make a special application for funding for the drug.
 This application may or may not be accepted.